mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 Pod autoscaling in Kubernetes is done using the Horizontal Pod Autoscaler (HPA), which scales Pods based on CPU, memory, or custom metrics.

+## Can you explain what is virtualization and containerization?
+Why do we need containerization?

+Virtualization runs full VMs with separate OS, while containerization packages apps with dependencies in lightweight, portable containers that are faster, scalable, and consistent across environments

 ## Kubernetes architectures.

 Every k8s cluster has Master and worker node.